 Matt Crumpton – President & CEO

-Matt is responsible for marketing, brand strategy, franchise sales and legal for D.P.
+In addition to overseeing the company, Matt has day to day responsibility for brand strategy, legal, finance, and oversight of corporate stores for D.P.
 Dough Franchising.
 Matt fell in love with D.P.
 Dough during his days at Ohio University (where he ordered over one-hundred calzones in his college career).
-Out of law school, Matt was an associate at a corporate law firm, and then managing partner of Crumpton Law LLC, a small business and entertainment law firm.
+After graduating in the top 2% of his law school class, Matt was an associate at a corporate law firm, and then managing partner of Crumpton Law LLC, a small business and entertainment law firm he founded.
 In his free time, Matt works with Music Loves Ohio, a 501(c)(3) that he founded to provide music opportunities to youth who cannot otherwise afford them, and plays bass, guitar, and keyboards in a 90s rap jam cover band called The Winnie Cooper Project.
 He has been named a Power Suit by 614 Magazine, a Person to Watch by Columbus Alive, a Visionary by Celebrating Visionaries, and Forty Under 40 by Columbus Business First.
-Matt lives in Columbus, Ohio with his wife (and fellow Ohio U Bobcat) Jillian.
+Matt lives in Columbus, Ohio with his wife (and fellow Ohio U Bobcat) Jillian and their young daughter.

 David oversees supply chain operations, brand uniformity, technology development and implementation, new-store openings and menu development.
 David was introduced to D.P.
 Dough in 1999 while working as a delivery driver at the University of Delaware location, while pursuing a major in Computer Engineering.
 He has ownership interests in three D.P.
 Dough restaurants and has assisted in the opening of numerous other locations.
 As a side-project, he also co-owns a college bar in Ithaca, NY.
 In his free time, David enjoys spending time with his growing family.
 He has a passion for travel and exploring foreign cities (We think he is secretly scouting new markets!).
 He is a foodie at heart, enjoying all types of cuisine both local and foreign while enjoying cooking at home.
 To get away from it all, he likes to run and has completed a number of half-marathons.

 Dan is responsible for the development and implementation of training materials for franchisees and their employees.
-He also assists David with operations and works with the Zoneware support staff troubleshooting issues and installing Zoneware POS systems.
+He also works with the Zoneware support staff troubleshooting issues and installing Zoneware POS systems.
 Dan worked as a delivery driver and manager of the D.P.
-Dough restaurant in Athens, Ohio for three years before joining DP Dough Franchising LLC.
+Dough restaurant in Athens, Ohio for three years before joining D.P.
+Dough Franchising.
 Prior to his work with D.P.
 Dough, Dan worked his way from a manager to an area manager with Buffalo Wild Wings.
 When he’s not working on D.P.
 Dough projects, Dan spends his time on classic cars.
 He buys, sells, trades, and restores collector vehicles.
 He’s had several of the cars he’s restored featured on television and in magazines.
 Don’t ask him about classic cars unless you have at least a half-hour of nothing to do because he’ll talk your ear off about them.